Topic: Canterbury Earthquake National Memorial

 A memorial in Christchurch for the people who lost their lives or were injured on 22 February 2011

-The Canterbury Earthquake National Memorial, Oi Manawa, on the banks of the Avon River between Montreal Street and Durham Street, provides a place to reflect on the events that changed Canterbury forever - paying respect to the 185 people who lost their lives on 22 February 2011 and those who were seriously injured.
+Unveiled on 22 February 2017, Oi Manawa, Canterbury Earthquake National Memorial, on the banks of the Avon River between Montreal Street and Durham Street, provides a place to reflect on the events that changed Canterbury forever - paying respect to the 185 people who lost their lives on 22 February 2011 and those who were seriously injured.
 It acknowledges the shared trauma and support received with the recovery operation that followed.
 It consists of a reflective space on the north bank of the Avon River and a Memorial Wall built on the south bank.
 Slovenian architect, Grega Vezjak’s design for the Memorial Wall was selected following a call for 'Ideas to Remember'.
 The earthquakes had a profound effect on the families of those who lost their lives, those involved in the recovery process and the people of Christchurch and Canterbury.
 A memorial to acknowledge this is an important part of the city’s recovery and history.
 Throughout the project, bereaved families, those seriously injured and survivors have been involved in the engagement process, along with first responder organisations, relevant embassies and the public.

 A call for 'Ideas to Remember' elicited more than 330 design concepts.
 The process was anonymous to ensure the chosen design was selected solely on the quality of the idea.
 The Memorial design was required to: